nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 4. On top of 2, should also be able to handle requirement set of sizes up to 30.
 5. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 6. Should auto save to prevent data loss if application crashes.
+7. Should save its data in a human readable file.
-7. All functionalities should be accessible through CLI.
+8. All functional features should be accessible through CLI.
+9. Should work without requiring an installer.
+10. Should not depend on a remote server.
+11. Should not cause any resolution related inconveniences to the user for:
+    1. Screen resolutions 1920x1080 and higher.
+    2. Screen scales 100% and 125%.
+12. Application executable JAR file should be less than 100MB.

 ### Glossary